 Qiewa QPower Features

-The Qiewa uses the ubiquitous LCD display/trigger throttle combination.
-This component has a fairly bright display that can be seen at night and lots of adjustable settings for tuning the acceleration / electronic braking characteristics of the scooter.
-However, the trigger-style throttle is disliked by many riders due to its poor ergonomics.
+The Qiewa uses the ubiquitous QS-S4 trigger throttle.
+This component has a reasonably bright LCD display that can be seen at night and lots of adjustable settings for tuning the acceleration / electronic braking characteristics of the scooter.
+However, the trigger throttle is disliked by many riders due to its poor ergonomics.

-The QPower has large front LED headlights and red tailights.
-The headlights are quite bright, but lack optics so the light tends to diverge quickly.
+The QPower has large front LED headlights and red taillights.
+The headlights are bright but lack optics, so the light tends to diverge quickly.

 For frequently riding at night, you’ll want to use additional lighting.

-The QPower comes stock with dual 11-inch tubeless pneumatic, knobby off-road tires.
-These things are amazing for rolling over dirt, sand, and any on- or off-road obstacles.
+The QPower comes stock with dual 11.0-inch tubeless pneumatic, knobby off-road tires.
+These things are fantastic for rolling over dirt, sand, and any on- or off-road obstacles.

-The deck has 20.5-inches by 7.7-inches of clear deck space.
-Though the tires are quite large, the thick deck limits ground clearance to just 4-inches.
+The deck has 19.0-inches by 9.1-inches of clear deck space.
+Though the tires are quite large, the thick deck limits ground clearance to just 4.9-inches.

-Out-of-the-box, the Qiewa required some adjustments — if you end up purchasing this scooter, it’s best to go over the scooter and make sure the screws are all tightened up, no critical parts are damaged, and to make sure the brakes are functioning correctly.
+Out-of-the-box, the Qiewa required some adjustments.
+If you end up purchasing this scooter, it’s best to go over it.
+This includes making sure the screws are all tightened up, no critical parts are damaged, and to make sure the brakes are functioning correctly.

 The headlights on our test scooter fell off (we didn’t check them before riding) due to not being tightened up.
 You can tighten these and use thread glue to keep them secure on bumpy terrain.
 The second issue with our test scooter was one of folding handlebars wouldn’t unfold — we had to file part of it down.